wp-plugins/facebook-album-sync/readme.txt

 == How to ==

 1. To use go to the Settings page then enter your Facebook page there.
-2. Copy the short code to your page
+2. Copy the short code to your page: [fbalbumsync]